falcosecurity/falcosidekick/docs/outputs/nats.md

   - NKey mode: set `nats.nkeyseedfile` only
   - JWT mode: set both `nats.jwtfile` and `nats.nkeyseedfile`
 - Invalid combinations are rejected at startup and NATS output is disabled.

+## Screenshots

+No dedicated screenshot for NATS output yet.